rasvob/VSB-FEI-Deep-Learning-Exercises/README.md

 > [Google Colab](https://colab.research.google.com/github/rasvob/VSB-FEI-Deep-Learning-Exercises/blob/main/dl_09.ipynb)

 ## Exercise 10
-This lecture is focused on using CNN for object localization tasks, we will also use YOLOv8 model in a real-world scenario during second part of the lecture.
+This exercise focuses on implementing Convolutional Neural Networks (CNNs) for object localization tasks and exploring the powerful YOLOv8 architecture.
+We'll learn how to detect and precisely locate objects in images and videos, then apply these concepts using a state-of-the-art model in real-world scenarios.

+**Core Concepts**
+* 🖼️ Object localization fundamentals and bounding box regression
+* 🧠 CNN architectures for effective feature extraction and object detection
+* 📦 YOLOv8 model architecture and capabilities
+* 🔍 Practical implementation of object localization in real-world applications
+* 🛠️ Training and fine-tuning YOLOv8 on custom datasets

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Deep-Learning-Exercises/blob/main/dl_10.ipynb)